Medicare Levy Surcharge

 • deductible personal super contributions.

-5. If you have a spouse, their share of the net income of a trust on which the trustee must pay tax (under section 98 of the Income Tax Assessment Act 1936) and which has not been included in their taxable income.
+A spouse’s share of the net income of a trust on which the trustee must pay tax (under section 98 of the Income Tax Assessment Act 1936) and which has not been included in their taxable income.

 If you had exempt foreign employment income, add it to your taxable income if your taxable income is $1 or more.